Completed Iwahori-Hecke algebras and parahoric Hecke algebras for Kac-Moody groups over local fields: Masures: general framework

-We consider the group functor $\mathbf{G}$ associated to the root generating system $\mathcal{S}$ in \cite{tits1987uniqueness} and in Chapitre 8 of \cite{remy2002groupes}.
-This functor is a functor from the category of rings to the category of groups satisfying axioms (KMG1) to (KMG 9) of \cite{tits1987uniqueness}.
-When $R$ is a field, $\mathbf{G}(R)$ is uniquely determined by these axioms by Theorem 1' of \cite{tits1987uniqueness}.
-This functor contains a toric functor $\mathbf{T}$, from the category of rings to the category of commutative groups (denoted $\mathcal{T}$ in \cite{remy2002groupes}) and two functors $\mathbf{U^+}$ and $\mathbf{U^-}$ from the category of rings to the category of groups.
+As in \cite{tits1987uniqueness} or in \cite[Chap.\,8]{remy2002groupes}, we consider the group functor $\mathbf{G}$ associated with the root generating system~$\mathcal{S}$ fixed in Section~\ref{subRootGenSyst}.
+This functor goes from the category of rings to the category of groups and satisfies axioms (KMG1)--(KMG9) of \cite{tits1987uniqueness}.
+For any field $R$, the group $\mathbf{G}(R)$ is uniquely determined by these axioms \cite[Th.\,1']{tits1987uniqueness}.
+Furthermore, this functor $\mathbf{G}$ contains a toric functor $\mathbf{T}$ (denoted by $\mathcal{T}$ in \cite{remy2002groupes}) that goes from the category of rings to the category of abelian groups, and two functors~$\mathbf{U}^{\pm}$ going from the category of rings to the category of groups.